Date of Award

 The research question posed allowed participants to illuminate their lived experiences about how elementary assistant principals experienced mentorship directly from their elementary principals.
 The prominent themes that emerged from the data were: a) assistant principal leadership development, b) principal leadership development, and c) mentorship perceptions.
 The findings established from this study were interpreted and presented in the context of this study’s theoretical-conceptual framework and extant literature.
 Research implications for educational leadership and practice were also addressed and discussed.

 Shakir, Adib, "An Exploration of the Mentoring Experiences of Elementary Assistant Principals Provided by Elementary Principals Within One Large Urban School District."
 (2021).
-Doctor of Education in Educational Leadership for Learning Dissertations.
+Doctor of Education in Educational Leadership Dissertations.
 28.